sicara/sicarator/generators/app/templates/common/README.md

     eval "$(pyenv init --path)"
     ```

-Then create your virtual environment and configure it for your project :
+Then create your virtual environment and configure it for your project:

 ```bash
 pyenv virtualenv <%= pythonVersion %> <env name>